yuliana-shakhvalieva/machine-learning/Homework_6/README.md

 ## Homework_6

-Implemetion of encoder and decoder for VAE.
+Implementation of encoder and decoder for VAE.
 Building a VAE.

 #### Files:
 + imgs - folder with structure of VAE;